Hiatt Career Closet

 How It Works

 The Hiatt Career Closet is located on the second floor of the Hiatt Career Center in the Usdan Student Center.
 Students may take (and keep) any items of their choosing, free of charge.
-Before shopping, we highly suggest that students review our online inventory to see what is available based on your specific needs.
+We constantly have a rotating inventory, so the best way to shop for your specific needs is in-person!

 When you arrive in our space, you will be greeted by our staff.
 We will be on hand to answer any questions, give advice and help you check out (students are required to check out even if no items are taken).
 We also keep in mind that shopping is a personal experience so we will leave you to it unless you need additional assistance.
 Our space also offers a private, gender-inclusive restroom so you can try on items in private to help decide if they are right for you.

 Donations to our closet are ongoing, so inventory will vary based on what we receive and when.
 We strive to include items that are representative of all shapes, sizes and styles but cannot guarantee that they will always be available.
-Students are encouraged to continually review the online inventory log and contact us if additional assistance is needed.
+Please contact us if additional assistance in finding a style that works for you is needed.

 The Hiatt Career Closet strives to include all shapes, sizes, and orientations.
 Each time a student visits the closet, they will be treated with sensitivity and respect.
 With the understanding that not all users identify with a specific gender, our garments are categorized into two categories: masculine style and feminine style.
-Within these categories are a breakdown of the item type (suit, jacket, blouse, pants, etc) and how many are in our current inventory.
+Within these categories we have multiple item types (suits, jackets, blouses, pants, etc).
 Students should feel free to shop in whatever category they choose.

 Accepted donations must be new or gently worn, in good condition and cleaned prior to donating.
 Items must be of high-quality: not ripped, stained, broken or missing pieces (buttons, zippers, straps).
 Review our donation guidelines and standards.